domlet/name-game-photo-matching/readme.md

 ## Download (and run) the app

 Before you begin customizing this game with your own data, download and play the game (using the sample data) to see how it works.

-The sample data includes AI-generated photo-realistic human faces from [This Person Does Not Exist - Random Face Generator](https://this-person-does-not-exist.com/en) and fake names from [Fake Name Generator](https://www.fakenamegenerator.com/).
+(The sample data includes [AI-generated faces](https://this-person-does-not-exist.com/en) and [fake names](https://www.fakenamegenerator.com/).)

 This is what the game looks like: